 Here’s something else to keep in mind: Once an ingredient is digested and its nutrients are being absorbed through the lining of your pet’s intestines, the original source of the nutrients no longer matters.
 That’s why veterinarians and animal nutritionists say it’s important to focus on the nutrients provided by the ingredients in your pet’s food, not just on the ingredients themselves.

-If you have any questions about the food your feeding your furry friend, be sure to talk with your veterinarian.
+If you have any questions about the food you’re feeding your furry friend, be sure to talk with your veterinarian.
 Your veterinarian can help you determine what food and feeding plan works best for your pet.